 Appointing an Attorney before you actually need one gives you the peace of mind of knowing that your affairs will be managed how you want them to be.
-It is not possible to make an LPA once you are unable to make your own decisions, so if you think you might benefit from an LPA in the future, it is something that should consider putting in place as soon as possible.
+It is not possible to make an LPA once you are unable to make your own decisions, so if you think you might benefit from an LPA in the future, it is something that you should consider putting in place as soon as possible.

-Some people are worried about making an LPA as they think that once it is made they immediately lose control of their affairs.
+Some people are worried about making an LPA as they think that, once it is made, they immediately lose control of their affairs.
 Please be assured that an LPA is purely a precautionary measure – as long as you retain mental capacity, you continue to remain in control.

-There are two different types of LPA available to you, depending on which area of your life you would like your Attorney to take care of.
+There are different types of LPA available to you, depending on which area of your life you would like your Attorney to take care of.

 Property & Financial LPA